digipolisantwerp/generator-dgp-web-aspnetcore_yeoman/README.md

 Yeoman generator for a new ASP.NET Core 2.2 Web Client project using Angular 10.0.0

+> Important!
+As of October 2022 we deprecated the use of Angular as a frontend solution, as described in the [Digipolis Antwerpen Application Stack](https://docs.google.com/spreadsheets/d/11RhBdWAAvLJ4--xk-REbEAs-sM_P5VJVVqjDXNm8pSY/edit#gid=1163066847) (DAAS).
+This means that new frontend solutions should always be built using React.js, while older projects can still upgrade to the latest version of Angular (and accompanying components).

+Always check https://digitalehuisstijl.antwerpen.be for the latest news and guidelines concerning Antwerp's digital branding guidelines.

 ## Installation

 Make sure you have installed a recent version of node.js.
 You can download it here : https://nodejs.org/en/.